-9.1312 MEDIATOR PANEL.
+9.11 Mediator Panel.

-- (a) The president'sUniversity's representative and the UFF Grievance Representative shall meet within two (2) weeks of the ratification of this Agreement for the purpose of selecting an odd-numbered Mediator Panel.
-The Panel shall consist of no fewer than five (5) and no more than nine (9) individuals, who meet the following qualifications: - (1) a mediator certified in the state of Florida; - (2) familiarity with academic assignments at Florida universities; - (3) an ability to serve on short notice; - (4) a willingness to serve on the Panel for one academic year; and - (5) acceptability to both the University and the UFF. - (b) Panel Membership Review.
+(a) The University's representative and the UFF Grievance Representative shall meet within two weeks of the ratification of this Agreement for the purpose of selecting a Mediator Panel.
+The Panel shall consist of no fewer than five and no more than nine individuals.

+(b) Panel Membership Review.
 Panel membership may be reviewed at the initiation of the University or the UFF, through written notice provided before the end of preceding fiscal year.

-9.14 EXPENSES.
-All fees and costs of the Mediator shall be borne equally by the University and the UFF when the UFF represents the Grievant.
+9.12 Expenses.
+All fees and costs of the Mediator shall be borne equally by the parties.

-EMPLOYEE PERFORMANCE EVALUATIONS
+ARTICLE 10 EMPLOYEE PERFORMANCE EVALUATIONS

-10.1 ANNUAL EVALUATIONS.
+10.1 Annual Evaluations.